scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

    World cities as data on a manifold, the sphere :label:`fig:cities`.

 How can we compute with data that lie on such a manifold?
-The elementary operations on a vector space are: addition and substraction.
-We can add a vector to a point, substract two points to get a vector.
+The elementary operations on a vector space are addition and substraction.
+In a vector space, we can add a vector to a point, substract two points to get a vector.
 Can we generalize these operations to compute on manifolds?

 For points on a manifold, like the sphere, the same operations are not permitted.
 Indeed, adding a vector to a point will not give a point that belongs to the manifold.
+We need to generalize to manifolds the operations of addition and substraction.

 The exponential map is the operation that generalizes the addition of a vector to a point, on manifolds.

-The exponential map takes a point and a tangent vector as inputs, and outputs the point on the manifold that is reached by “shooting” with the tangent vector.
-“Shooting” means taking the path of shortest length.
-This path is called a “geodesic”.
-Figure :ref:`fig:operations` illustrates this operation and plots the corresponding geodesic.
+The exponential map takes the following inputs: a point and a tangent vector to the manifold at that point, which are the blue point and its tangent vector on Figure :ref:`fig:operations`.
+It outputs the point on the manifold that is reached by “shooting” with the tangent vector from the point.
+“Shooting” means following a “geodesic” on the manifold, which is the dotted path on Figure :ref:`fig:operations`.
+This code snippet shows how to compute the exponential map and the geodesic with :code:`geomstats`.

 .. code:: ipython3